South Berwick (CDP), Maine

 South Berwick is a census-designated place (CDP) and the primary village in the town of South Berwick, York County, Maine, United States.
-It is in southwestern York County, in the northwest corner of the town of South Berwick.
+It is in southwestern York County, in the northwestern corner of the town of South Berwick.
 It is bordered to the north by the town of Berwick, and to the southwest, across the Salmon Falls River, by the town of Rollinsford, New Hampshire.

 Maine State Route 4 passes through the center of the village, leading north-northeast 17 mi to Sanford, and southwest across the Salmon Falls River, where New Hampshire Route 4 continues 4 mi to the city of Dover.
 State Route 236 leads northwest four miles to Berwick village and south 12 mi to Kittery.

 South Berwick was first listed as a CDP prior to the 2020 census.